mzazon/awesome-cloud-projects/azure/video-content-processing-workflows-container-instances-logic-apps/video-content-processing-workflows-container-instances-logic-apps.md

 This solution demonstrates a modern approach to video processing automation that replaces the retired Azure Media Services with flexible, container-based processing.
 Azure Container Instances provides on-demand compute resources for FFmpeg processing, eliminating the need for persistent infrastructure while maintaining full control over video encoding parameters.
 The serverless nature of this approach ensures cost optimization by only running containers when processing is needed, making it ideal for variable workloads typical in content creation scenarios.

 The event-driven architecture using Azure Event Grid and Logic Apps creates a reactive system that responds immediately to new content uploads.
 This pattern ensures minimal processing latency while maintaining loose coupling between components, enabling easy extension and modification of the workflow.
 Logic Apps provides visual workflow design and built-in retry logic, reducing development complexity while ensuring reliable execution.
-For comprehensive guidance on serverless architectures, see the [Azure Logic Apps documentation](https://docs.microsoft.com/en-us/azure/logic-apps/) and [Event Grid best practices](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart).
+For comprehensive guidance on serverless architectures, see the [Azure Logic Apps documentation](https://learn.microsoft.com/en-us/azure/logic-apps/) and [Event Grid best practices](https://learn.microsoft.com/en-us/azure/event-grid/overview).

 The container-based approach offers significant advantages over traditional media processing services by providing full control over the processing environment and tools.
 FFmpeg provides industry-standard video processing capabilities with extensive format support and advanced encoding options.
 This flexibility enables custom processing workflows, quality optimization, and format conversions that may not be available in managed media services.
-For advanced FFmpeg configurations and optimization techniques, review the [Azure Container Instances documentation](https://docs.microsoft.com/en-us/azure/container-instances/) and [container best practices](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-best-practices).
+For advanced FFmpeg configurations and optimization techniques, review the [Azure Container Instances documentation](https://learn.microsoft.com/en-us/azure/container-instances/) and [container best practices](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-best-practices).

 Cost optimization is achieved through the serverless execution model where resources are only consumed during active processing.
 Container Instances charges per second of execution, making it cost-effective for sporadic video processing workloads.
-Combined with Azure Blob Storage's intelligent tiering capabilities, this solution provides an economical alternative to traditional media processing infrastructure while maintaining enterprise-grade reliability and scalability.
+Combined with Azure Blob Storage's intelligent tiering capabilities, this solution provides an economical alternative to traditional media processing infrastructure while maintaining enterprise-grade reliability and scalability following Azure Well-Architected Framework principles.

 > **Tip**: Use Azure Monitor and Application Insights to track processing performance and identify optimization opportunities.
-The [monitoring documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/) provides comprehensive guidance on tracking container execution metrics and workflow performance for production workloads.
+The [Azure Monitor documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/) provides comprehensive guidance on tracking container execution metrics and workflow performance for production workloads.

 ## Challenge